Flickering Effect in Experiments

 The original basic integration solution has some limitations.
 While working with experiments, a change made by the user sometimes comes with a delay of a couple of seconds before the change is actually displayed on the website.
 The visual change, therefore, happens additionally, usually also unexpectedly and non-conveniently for the user.
 This is the "flickering effect" that is to be avoided.

 Due to this issue, a solution consisting of an entirely new way of loading and applying of experiments has been designed.
-With Non-flickering Experiments (sometimes also called Guaranteed Experiments), alterations of the website and its design will be displayed instantly in real-time, even if the webiste is being dynamically changed.
+With Non-flickering Experiments (sometimes also called Guaranteed Experiments), alterations of the website and its design will be displayed instantly in real-time, even if the website is being dynamically changed.
 You can use this solution when you use the Asynchronous or the Synchronous integration solution.

 All of these approaches have their limitations, therefore select a solution you prefer and which has the advantages you find more beneficial.
 The advantages as well as disadvantages of each provided solution are described in Integrating and using experiments.